To inspire children and families toward an appreciation of local history through hands-on learning.

 Show Your Support

-We stand on the traditional land of the Winefelly Tribe of the Kalapuya people, who have been here since time immemorial.
+SCEC is located on Kalapuya Ilihi, the traditional lands of the Winefelly and Yoncalla bands of the Kalapuya people, who have been here since time immemorial.
 We recognize and honor their ties to this homeland and support efforts to return the land to Indigenous sovereignty.

 Field Trips for Your Classroom or Group